 7.8.1.
-An Equality Screening Assessment has been undertaken in line with the Equality Act (2010) and identified that a full Equality Impact Assessment is not required as this procurement will not adversely impact individuals with protected characteristics.
-It has been identified that in several areas, the proposed approach will have a positive impact on people with certain protected characteristics.
-Where actions have been identified as part of the Equality Screening Assessment, these will be incorporated into the contract and procurement exercise.
+An Equality Impact Screening has been undertaken in line with the Equality Act (2010) and identified that a full Equality Impact Assessment is not required as this procurement will not adversely impact individuals with protected characteristics.

 7.9.
-Climate Impact
+Climate and Environment Impact